Running FEMA Loads: Everything You Need to Know

 Keep Clear Records of Agreements

 In this industry, it’s always important to get information in writing, but it’s essential when taking a FEMA load from a broker.
 With the high detention pay and with the time it will take to complete, get all agreements in writing so you have clear records to reference if needed.
-Disaster relief can be hectic, and you don’t want anything to slip through the cracks.
+Disaster relief can be hectic, and you don’t want any important details to slip through the cracks.
 Make sure you keep a detailed record of all agreements discussed.
-Here is a list of things to pay attention to, so you can avoid any disputes with the broker.
+Here is a list of things to pay attention to, so you can avoid any disputes with the broker:

 • Waiting Time Keep a detailed record!